Prova

 What the Research Shows

-Dr. Iigo San-Millan, who has published extensively on Zone 2 physiology and advises elite athletes, has demonstrated that mitochondrial function measured via fat oxidation rates correlates strongly with metabolic health markers and disease risk.
+Dr. Iñigo San-Millán, who has published extensively on Zone 2 physiology and advises elite athletes, has demonstrated that mitochondrial function measured via fat oxidation rates correlates strongly with metabolic health markers and disease risk.

 Population-level data consistently shows that cardiorespiratory fitness is one of the strongest predictors of all-cause mortality.
-A landmark study in JAMA found that moving from the bottom 25% to the next quartile of fitness produced a greater mortality reduction than any other single intervention, including smoking cessation.
+A landmark study in JAMA Network Open (Mandsager et al., 2018) found that low cardiorespiratory fitness carried a mortality risk comparable in magnitude to smoking and diabetes — and that moving from the bottom 25% to even the next quartile of fitness produced a substantial mortality reduction.

 The key insight: most of that protective effect comes from building a strong aerobic base, which is exactly what Zone 2 training does.